DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

         >> sudo reboot

-9. Create a .theanorc in the /home/ubuntu/ directory as follows:
+9. Create a file entitled .theanorc in the /home/ubuntu/ directory as follows:

     <b>.theanorc config: </b>